ibalosh/sinhook/readme.md

 The app only requires [Ruby](https://www.ruby-lang.org/en/) to be installed.
 Web app will preserve your JSON based requests and allow debugging.

+Check out the [wiki page](https://github.com/ibalosh/sinhook/wiki) for more details.

 ## Demo

 Sinhook repository is deployed to [heroku](https://www.heroku.com/).
 You can play with the app at **https://sinhook.herokuapp.com**.